 Mixed sleep apnea

-is a combination of the two and considered rare.
+Mixed Sleep Apnea is a combination of the OSA and CSA and is considered rare.

 There is a common misconception that apnea solely affect obese males over 40 but the reality is, even health conscious females can suffer from a range of sleep issues and it affects people of all shapes and sizes.
 Although excess weight can be a contributor, it is not the only factor.
 Experts agree male or female adults should be screened with an in-lab or at home study, but certainly any person identified with risk factors should consult with a trained professional.